Harvesting resources from remote services

 After successful creation, you will be redirected to the list of available harvesters, which includes your newly created harvester.

-for the harvester.
-To view it, browse through the administration using the path Home
+GeoNode will create an Asynchronous harvesting session for the harvester.
+To view it, browse through the administration using the path Home > Harvesting > Asynchronous harvesting session

-type is complete, you can view the available harvestable resources via the path Home
+Once the session of the discover-harvestable-resources type is complete, you can view the available harvestable resources via the path Home > Harvesting > Harvestable resources

-As previously explained, since we did not set harvest_new_resources_automatically
+As previously explained, since we did not set harvest_new_resources_automatically to True on our harvester, the attribute should_be_harvested of the listed resources is set to False.

-for the resources that we want so, that when the time comes, the harvesting scheduler calls the perform harvesting operation
+We can manually set this attribute to True for the resources that we want so, that when the time comes, the harvesting scheduler calls the perform harvesting operation and they can be harvested.

 The harvester will now show that the selected resources are scheduled for harvesting.

-icon to view the list.
+Click on the Go icon to view the list.

 - Note that an

-for the selected resource is created with: Session type:
+asynchronous harvesting sessionfor the selected resource is created with: Session type:

-after it’s successfully harvested)Total records to process:
+on-going(which will be updated tofinished-all-okafter it’s successfully harvested)Total records to process:

 1